How Long Does Shingles Last? Symptoms and What to Expect

 There is also a possibility of developing secondary infections after an initial bout with the virus.
 These secondary infections can come about if you are not able to treat the original virus.
 The virus remains dormant in your body and can be reactivated at any point in time.
 You will then start to experience symptoms.
 The question then becomes how long does shingles last?

 Shingles is considered to be a non-curable condition.
-However, there is no cure for it.
+However, there are relief measures to ease its pain.
 When the virus stays inactive or in remission, it will continue to produce symptoms.
 As such, the question remains as to how long does the infection remain in your body?

 When asking yourself, “How long does shingles last?” you must also consider your personal lifestyle.
 Are you able to limit your contact with people who are highly contagious?
 If so, you will not have a case of shingles that lasts a very long time.
 In addition, your immune system will be better able to fight off the virus.